shwetank/extension-docs/tut_commands.md

 ##Detecting for keyboard shortcuts

-We can detect for keyboard shortcuts by attaching a handler in your background script.
-We can then detect whenever a keyboard shortcut is pressed whether it corresponds to a particular command or not.
+You can detect for keyboard shortcuts by attaching a handler in your background script.
+You can then detect whenever a keyboard shortcut is pressed, whether it corresponds to a particular command or not.

 For example, in the background script, we can write: